OfWolfAndMan/CCIE-Lab-Automation/README.md

 	-Path to your scenario/baseline/hardening configurations on the box running the script

-Known Bugs:
+**Known Bugs:**

-	[+] When using the "configure replace" command on the CSRs, it has been discovered that the CSR may reload without user intervention.
+When using the "configure replace" command on the CSRs, it has been discovered that the CSR may reload without user intervention.
 It is uncertain if this is specific to the version of CSR code, or the hardware it is virtualized in.